Guinea’s new junta leaders seek to tighten grip on power

-CONAKRY, Guinea (AP) — Guinea’s new military leaders sought to tighten their grip on power after overthrowing President Alpha Conde, warning local officials that refusing to appear at a meeting convened Monday would be considered an act of rebellion against the junta.
+CONAKRY, Guinea (AP) — Guinea’s new military leaders sought to tighten their grip on power Monday after overthrowing President Alpha Conde, ordering the soldiers from his presidential guard to now join the junta forces and barring government officials from leaving the country.

-After putting the West African nation back under military rule for the first time in over a decade, the junta said Guinea’s governors were to be replaced by regional commanders.
-A nightly curfew was put in place, and the country’s constitution and National Assembly were both dissolved.
+After putting the West African nation back under military rule for the first time in over a decade, the junta already had dissolved the National Assembly and the country’s constitution.
+On Monday, regional military commanders replaced Guinea’s governors as the junta solidified its hold on power.

+Junta leader Col. Mamady Doumbouya said the new military regime would not pursue vendettas against political enemies, though he also instructed the officials he’d summoned from Conde’s deposed government to turn over their passports immediately.

+“There will be no spirit of hatred or revenge.
+There will be no witch hunt,” said Doumbouya, addressing officials in a red beret and dark sunglasses beside a throng of armed soldiers.
+“But justice will be the compass that will guide every Guinean citizen.”

+“For former members of the government, travel outside our borders will not be allowed during the transition,” said Doumbouya, who had led the Guinean army’s special forces unit before seizing power Sunday.
+“All your travel documents and vehicles must be handed over to the general secretaries of your former departments.”

-The military junta also refused to issue a timeline for releasing Conde, saying the 83-year-old deposed leader still had access to medical care and his doctors.
+The military junta has refused to issue a timeline for releasing Conde, saying the 83-year-old deposed leader still had access to medical care and his doctors.
 The West African regional bloc known as ECOWAS, though, called for his immediate release and threatened to impose sanctions if the demand was not met.

-Conde’s removal by force Sunday came after the president sought a controversial third term in office last year, saying the term limits did not apply to him.
+Conde’s removal by force Sunday came after the president sought and won a controversial third term in office last year, saying the term limits did not apply to him.
 While the political opposition and the junta both sought his ouster, it remained unclear Monday how united the two would be going forward.

+In its first comments since the coup, the longtime opposition National Alliance for Change and Democracy party said Sunday’s government overthrow “carries the hope of a new beginning for our nation.”
+The party said it would support the junta “in the effort to build a peaceful democracy” but also encouraged the military rulers to rapidly establish the rule of law.

-It also was unknown how much support the junta leader Col. Mamadi Doumbouya had within the larger military.
+It also remained unknown Monday how much support the junta leader had within the larger military.
 As the commander of the army’s special forces unit he directed elite soldiers but it was still possible that others who remained loyal to the ousted president could mount a countercoup in the coming hours or days.

-In announcing the coup on state television, Doumbouya cast himself as a patriot of Guinea, which he said had failed to progress economically since gaining independence from France decades earlier.
-Observers, though say the tensions between Guinea’s president and the army colonel stem from a recent proposal to cut some military salaries.
+In announcing the coup on state television, Doumbouya cast himself as a patriot of Guinea, which he said remained poor despite decades of independence from its former colonizer, France.
+Observers, though, say the tensions between Guinea’s president and the army colonel stem from a recent proposal to cut some military salaries.

 “We will no longer entrust politics to one man.
 We will entrust it to the people,” he said, draped in a Guinean flag with about a half dozen other soldiers flanked at his side.

-On Sunday morning, heavy gunfire broke out near the presidential palace and went on for hours, sparking fears in a nation that already has seen multiple coups and presidential assassination attempts.
-The Defense Ministry initially claimed that the attack had been repelled by security forces, but uncertainty grew when there was no subsequent sign of Conde on state television or radio.

-The developments that followed closely mirrored other military coup d’etats in West Africa: The army colonel and his colleagues seized control of the airwaves, professing their commitment to democratic values and announcing their name: The National Committee for Rally and Development.

-It was a dramatic setback for Guinea, where many had hoped the country had turned the page on military power grabs.
+Sunday’s coup was a dramatic setback for Guinea, where many had hoped the country had turned the page on military power grabs.

 Conde’s 2010 election victory — the country’s first democratic vote ever — was supposed to be a fresh start after decades of corrupt, authoritarian rule and political turmoil.
 In the years since, though, opponents said Conde, too, failed to improve the lives of Guineans, most of whom live in poverty despite the country’s vast mineral riches of bauxite and gold.